ag602/FoodApi/README.md

 ```
 1. Create user from auth/register/
 2. Get access token from auth/login/
-3. Test the API using POSTMAN/httpie or CURL using the authorization token
+3. Test the API on api/v1/foodapi/ using POSTMAN/httpie or CURL using the authorization token
 ```

 # API Paths